-In June of 2013, Cook County Board of Commissioners approved an agreement with Colette Holt & Associates to conduct a Disparity Study of the County's MBE/WBE Program.
-The purpose of the study is to identify measures to be implemented to ensure full MBE/WBE participation.
+In June of 2013, Cook County Board of Commissioners approved an agreement with Colette Holt & Associates to conduct a Disparity Study of the County and the Forest Preserve's MWBE Program.
+The purpose of the study was to identify measures to be implemented to ensure full MWBE participation.